apache/flex-site-ng/src/site/markdown/doc-website.md

 At least after this you should see some results in the job overview page.

-## Open Issues

-1. As soon the build works and the content is migrated, we have to request Infa to setup `gitpubsub` to sync the content of the `asf-site` with the Flex projects content in the Infra webserver SVN repo.
+## Getting the site online

+The previous steps will have made sure an up-to-date version of the website is available in the `asf-site` branch of your GIT repo.
+In order to make it publicly available, you have to make sure `gitpubsub` is configured.

+These settings are done in GIT.
+In contrast to the buildbot configuration this change however has to be done by one of the infra guys.
+To make things easier, I'll document what has to be done however:

+1. Checkout the `infrastructure-puppet` GIT repo from: https://git1-us-west.apache.org/repos/asf/infrastructure-puppet.git
+2. Edit the file: `modules/gitwcsub/files/config/gitwcsub.cfg`
+3. Add a line to that file: `/www/flex.apache.org/content/ng: flex-site`

+This will map the content of the `asf-site` branch of the `flex-site.git` repo to `/www/flex.apache.org/content/ng`.
+It seems that the web-server is configured to serve the `content` directory, that's why we have to append the `contenct` to the end of the domain.
+It seems all the other projects do this differently, so don't be confused.